-Gen Ed Competencies: Critical Analysis & Logical Thinking, Global Knowledge, Social Phenomena
+Gen Ed Competencies: Critical Analysis & Logical Thinking, Global Knowledge, Social Phenomena resource allocation.

-An elementary study of the principles of economics related to relative scarcity and resource allocation.
 The course provides a basic study of a market economy and various kinds of market structures.
 Some time is devoted to cost and to labor economics.
 Should be taken before ECN101.
-Prerequisites: Eligible for either ENG101E or ENG101 and eligible for either MAT137E or MAT137.
+Prerequisites: Eligible for either ENG101E or ENG101 and eligible for either MAT137E or